Most Effective Products

 Watering your lawn can prevent White Mite activity

-After you have treated the White Mite infestation, ensure they do not reinfest by implementing preventative measures.
-Clear excess foliage two feet away from your structure to keep host plants away.
-Take away points of entry by placing screens on windows and doors and using caulk to seal cracks and crevices.
+• Clear excess foliage two feet away from your structure to keep host plants away.
+Remove points of entry by placing screens on windows and doors and using caulk to seal cracks and crevices.

 Key Takeaways